- Reference Number: HEY-208/2023

 What causes it?

-Causes of globus may be different in different individuals.
-One common cause is increased tension in the muscles of the throat.
+The exact cause of globus is uncertain and it may be different in different individuals.
+One common link is increased tension in the muscles of the throat.
 There may also be irritation or swelling of the tissues lining the throat or an altered perception of how the throat feels.
 Globus may be associated with:

 Stress and Anxiety